fedi-e2ee/public-key-directory-specification/Specification.md

 #### Sharing Accounts

 It is possible that a group of users wants to share one Fediverse account.
-For example if they are part of an organisation which wants to receive encrypted messages, but share the work between the group.
-(e.g., a whistleblower hotline).
+For example if they are part of an organization which wants to receive encrypted messages, but share the work between the group (e.g., a whistleblower hotline).

 For the following we assume the smallest possible group of Bob and Troy, but all scenarios will affect larger groups, but they require just a single Troy.
 While this would not affect the groups ability to use the Fediverse account and accessing the Fediverse server, it sabotages all interactions where the key is used (E.g. reading e2ee messages.)

 ##### Sharing an account by sharing the secret key

 **Status:** Open / out of scope